 How does Docker work?

-To understand how Docker works, let us revisit some basic concepts of operating systems First.
-If you look at operating systems like Ubuntu, Fedora, CentOS, etc. They all consist of two things, an OS kernel and a set of software.
-The operating system kernel is responsible for interacting with the underlying hardware, while the OS kernel remains the same, which is Linux in this case, it’s the software above it that makes these operating systems different.
+To understand how Docker works, let us first revisit some basic concepts of operating systems.
+If you look at operating systems like Ubuntu, Fedora, CentOS, etc., they all consist of two things, an OS kernel and a set of software.
+The operating system kernel is responsible for interacting with the underlying hardware, while the OS kernel remains the same, which is Linux in this case; it’s the software above it that makes these operating systems different.

-The software may consist of a different user interface drivers, compilers, file managers, developer tools, etc. So you have a common Linux kernel shared across all operating systems and some custom software that differentiates operating systems from each other.
+The software may consist of different user interface drivers, compilers, file managers, developer tools, etc. This leaves us with a common Linux kernel shared across all operating systems and some custom software that differentiates operating systems from each other.

-And Docker utilizes the underlying kernel of Docker host, which works with all the operating systems above.
-So what is an OS that did not share the same kernel as these, windows.
-And so you won’t be able to run a Windows-based container on a Docker host with Linux OS on it.
-For that you would require Docker on a Windows Server.
+And Docker utilizes the underlying kernel of the Docker host, which works with all the operating systems above.
+So, if an OS does not share the same kernel, for instance, Windows, you won’t be able to run a Windows-based container on a Docker host with Linux OS on it.
+For that, you would require Docker on a Windows Server.

-You might ask isn’t that a disadvantage then?
+You might be thinking, isn’t that a disadvantage then?
 Not being able to run another kernel on the OS?
-The answer is no. Because unlike hypervisors Docker is not meant to virtualize and run different operating systems and kernels on the same hardware.
-The main purpose of Docker is to containerize applications and to ship them and run them.
+The answer is no. Because, unlike hypervisors, Docker is not meant to virtualize and run different operating systems and kernels on the same hardware.
+The main purpose of Docker is to containerize applications, ship them, and run them.

 So that brings us to the differences between virtual machines and containers, something that we tend to do, especially those from a virtualization background.
 As you can see on the right, in the case of Docker, we have the underlying hardware infrastructure, then the operating system and Docker installed on the OS.
 Docker can then manage the containers that run with libraries and dependencies alone.

 It is also important to note that Docker has less isolation as more resources are shared between containers like the kernel, whereas VMs have complete isolation from each other.
 Since VMs, don’t rely on the underlying operating system or kernel.
-You can have different types of operating systems such as Linux based or Windows-based on the same hypervisor.
-Whereas It is not possible on a single Docker host.
-So these are some differences between the two.
+You can have different types of operating systems, such as Linux based or Windows-based, on the same hypervisor.
+This is not possible on a single Docker host.
+These are some differences between the two.

 As we have seen before, a lot of products have been Dockerized already.
-In case you cannot find what you’re looking for, you could create an image yourself and push it to the Docker Hub repository, making it available to the public.
+If you cannot find what you’re looking for, you could create an image and push it to the Docker Hub repository, making it available to the public.

-Watch this video to learn docker in a practical way.
+Watch this video to get more practical Docker lessons.